ambianic/ambianic-docs/docs-md/users/ambianicedge.md

 Once installed and running, you can connect to an Ambianic Edge via the [UI app](https://ui.ambianic.ai/) and see a timeline of detection events.

 # Advanced Setup

+If you are more adventurous and would like to dive deeper into the project, this section is for you.

 ## Hardware